 Like my mom did, I often cook with whatever just happens to be in the refrigerator.
 And the result of “throwing things together” is usually a one pot, comfort food meal, that’s richly flavored, hearty and relatively healthy.
 And that’s exactly how my Cheesy Pancetta Brussels Sprouts Bake came to be.

-(And no, the “cheesy” isn’t necessarily the healthy aspect of the dish — but it’s okay!)
+(And no, the “cheesy” isn’t necessarily the healthy aspect of the dish — but that’s okay!)

 The only thing I do differently than my mom did in the kitchen, is write down exactly what I do.
 And then I remake it with the notes to be sure it’s accurate.
 And that’s because it’s my job.
 Otherwise, my measuring spoons might just stay in the drawer. 😉